tsimar/projectHTMLtoReact/README.md

-# Getting Started with Create React App
+#this project - I have an HTML page with style and I'm converting it to a React project

 https://comforting-mooncake-e6316f.netlify.app